DanielHzp/CalculatorApps-Vb/README.md

-# Excel Converter Macros
+# Unit Conversion Macros

-Excel apps for unit and measurements conversions.
+Excel apps for unit and measurement conversions.